mff-uk/dataspecer/applications/conceptual-model-editor/docs/main.md

 ### Catalog

-Catalog has two parts, one for models and one for classes/relationships/attributes/profiles.
+Catalog has two parts, one for models and one for concepts (classes/relationships/attributes/profiles).

 #### Model catalog